Setting Up League Standings: Points Systems, Tiebreakers & Playoff Seeding

 Build It Before Someone Has a Stake In It

 A well-designed standings system is invisible when it works—teams know where they stand, the rules are clear, and outcomes feel fair even to the team that didn't get the result they wanted.
-Put in the time before the season to set it up properly, publish it clearly, and then stick to it.
+Put in the time before the season to set it up properly, publish it clearly, then stick to it.

 For more guidance, check out our league management guide or scheduling resources.